rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 Both clang and gcc should be included in Xcode on MacOS.
 MacOS also includes Python 2, but you will need to install Python 3 separately.
 Python 3 and the other prerequisites can be installed using [Homebrew](https://brew.sh/) or another package manager (NumPy and pybind11 are also easily installed for Python using pip, see note on virtual environments below).

-*Note: Using conda is possible, but not recommended.
+*Note: It is not recommended to install prerequisites with conda is possible.
 See the* [HOOMD-blue](https://hoomd-blue.readthedocs.io/en/stable/installation.html) *installation page for advice on using conda.*
 <br>
 <br>
 ## Setting Up Source Repositories